 Thin reed mat can be installed as a plaster base on both the ceiling and the wall.
 Thin reed mat is ideal for plastering (preferably clay or lime plaster) and is easy to install with clamps (pneumatic, electric or hand stapler).

 Thin reed mat is braided with a thin wire of stainless steel

 Thick reed mat is mainly used as a fence, and can also be used to cover buildings of simple construction.
 It is also used as a decorative element in interior decoration.
-Roomatt is environmentally friendly.
-It can be installed on wood (logs, boards) or on stone walls.
+Reed mat is environmentally friendly.
+It can be installed on wood (logs, boards) or stone walls.

 Thick reed mat is braided with thin stainless wire.

 Reed board 1.2 m² / plate, 2.5 cm thick (0.6 x 2m)

 Reed board 1.2 m² / plate, 5 cm thick (0.6 x 2m)

 Reed mat (thin) for plastering 10 m² / roll (1,6 x 6,25m)

 Reed mat (thick) decorative 6.25 m² / roll (1 x 6.25m)

 Reed mat (thick) decorative 10 m² / roll (1.6 x 6.25m)